Sweet Dog

 Why does a dog growl at a person?

-Does a rescue dog forget its past?
+Does a rescue dog forget his past?

 My dog growls when I come near his bowl, what should I do?